How to Use Cumin: 5 Essential Ways, Pairings & Global Recipes

 • Don’t overdo it: Burned cumin becomes bitter and unpleasant.

-Pro Tip: Grind roasted cumin right after cooling to preserve volatile oils that give it flavor.
+Pro Tip: Grind roasted cumin immediately after cooling to preserve volatile oils.

 Toasting Cumin Seeds in Pan